vivekBharati81/Synchronization_Technique_in_OFDM/README.md

-# Synchronization Techniques in OFDM
+# Synchronization Technique in OFDM

 ## Overview